Munno Para, South Australia: Geography

 The suburb lies northeast of Elizabeth and Smithfield.
 The original part of Munno Para is basically rectangular in shape, lying lengthwise between the Gawler railway line and Main North Road.
 More recent development on the western side of the railway line is also in the suburb of Munno Para.
 The entire suburb is fairly flat, sloping slightly down to the west and south.

 The only road across the railway line in Munno Para is Curtis Road along the southern boundary of the suburb.
 Pedestrians can also cross at the Munno Para railway station.
 Main North Road runs along the eastern boundary, Stebonheath Road along the western boundary.
 Coventry Road historically was parallel and halfway between these two, however the suburban development has introduced some bends for traffic calming on this route.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 1,754 persons in Munno Para on census night.
-Of these, 49.2% were male and 50.8% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 4,719 persons in Munno Para on census night.
+Of these, 49.5% were male and 50.5% were female.

-The majority of residents (74.7%) are of Australian birth, with 12.9% declaring England as their country of birth.
+The majority of residents (76.6%) are of Australian birth, with other common census responses being England (4.8%) India (1.4%) Philippines (1.3%).

-The average age of Munno Para residents is slightly lower than the greater Australian population.
-60.4% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 39.6% were younger than 25 years, compared to the Australian average of 33.5%.
+The average age of Munno Para residents is lower than the greater Australian population.
+61.5% of residents were over 25 years in 2021, compared to the Australian average of 69.8%; and 38.5% were younger than 25 years, compared to the Australian average of 30.2%.

-Community
+Community and business

 The local newspaper is the News Review Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.